upb-lea/openmodelica-microgrid-gym/docs/parts/user_guide/Pythoncode.rst

 Setting of v\_DC
 ~~~~~~~~~~~~~~~~

-The DC Supply Voltage v\_DC can be set either directly in the
+The DC supply voltage v\_DC can be set either directly in the
 `OpenModelica model <OpenModelica.html#setting-of-v-dc>`__ or via
 Python.
 The default value is 1000 V. It can be changed in the
 environment creation with the line: